Flat Stone Capital LLC Calls Craig a “Fool” For Dissing Their Offer

 Only an unitelligent person would refuse to look at their offer.
 She publishes her offer contracts on her website, so I’ve seen her offer, just without the numbers filled in.
 It doesn’t matter if she’s making a 50% down payment — I don’t want an extended family of smoking cat ladies living in a house that I own and may have to sell in one to three years.
 It doesn’t matter how much you pay me.
 I wasn’t being stupid; I was trying to save her the trouble of putting an offer together that I already know I’m going to reject.

 Perhaps the cause of my rejection was the clear display of faith and belief incorporated into her work.
 What??
+That had never come up!

 Not willing to leave well enough alone, I sent this final response: